Diallo75012/kubeadm_updating_cluster/notes.md

 metadata:
   name: "replicalimit-policy.example.com"
 spec:
+  # this is evaluated only if the expression match could not be evaluated by kubernetes for any reason syntaxe error or other...
+  # otherwise it is the `ValidatingAdmissionPolicyBinding` `validationActions` that is normally triggering the decision, `Deny` or `Warm` or all good if the `match expression` positively evaluated
   failurePolicy: Fail
   # here is the reference of the resource made available to this `ValidatingAdmissionPolicy`
   paramKind: